fishinwind/workshop/rst/Syllabus.rst

 Course Objectives
 -----------------
-  1. First block (6 weeks, 27 Jan - 28 Feb)

   - Learn to manipulate large sequencing data sets with Linux tools and Python programming.

   - Learn to manipulate and visualize data in useful ways with the R statistical computing environment.

-  2. Second block (6 weeks, 3 Mar - 14 Apr)

   - Learn workflows for experiments in ENCODE: ChIP-seq DNase I footprinting, mRNA-seq, variant detection.

   - Learn to visualize data from the ENCODE project in the UCSC Genome Browser

 Canvas
 ======